 - You’re 62 years old or older

-- Your ex is entitled to Social Security retirement or disability benefits
+- Your ex spouse’s record qualifies for a Social Security retirement benefit or disability benefit

-- Your ex’s benefit amount is higher than what you would receive based on your own work history
+- Your ex spouse’s benefit amount is higher than what you would receive based on your own work history

-3. To qualify for divorce benefits, you must have been married for at least 10 years—If you were married for nine years and nine months, I’m afraid you don’t make the cut.
+3. To qualify for divorce benefits, you must have been married for at least 10 years—If you were married for nine years and nine months, I’m afraid you don’t make the cut for a spousal benefit.
 But if you passed the 10-year mark, you’re golden.
-Just be aware that if you’ve remarried since your divorce, your spousal benefits switch to your new partner after one year.
-They will switch back to your ex only if your current marriage ends from death, divorce, or annulment.
+Just be aware that if you’ve remarried since your divorce, your spousal benefit switches to your new partner after one year.
+The spouse’s benefit will switch back to your ex only if your current marriage ends from death, divorce, or annulment.

 4. If you do decide to collect on your ex’s earnings, it won’t impact the size of their benefits or their new spouse’s benefits—You can breathe a huge sigh of relief over this one.
 In fact you don’t even have to tell your ex that you’re collecting benefits on their record.
 As long as you have the necessary marriage certificates, divorce decrees, and your ex’s Social Security number, the SSA will not notify them that you are receiving benefits.
 If you don’t know your ex’s Social Security number, you can provide their birth date, place of birth and parents’ names instead.